-Alexandria Ocasio-Cortez Sought Book Deal, Which Was Later Pulled
+Alexandria Ocasio-Cortez Reportedly Sought Book Deal, Which Was Later Pulled

 — The Daily Beast (@thedailybeast) April 16, 2019

-Ocasio-Cortez shocked the political world in 2018 when, as a 28-year-old who had recently worked as a bartender, she challenged longtime Democratic imcumbent Joe Crowley in the Bronx/Queens district, and won.
+Ocasio-Cortez shocked the political world in 2018 when, as a 28-year-old who had recently worked as a bartender, she challenged longtime Democratic incumbent Joe Crowley in the Bronx/Queens district and won.
 In the months since, Ocasio-Cortez has frequently appeared on talk shows, while also frequently going viral with speeches and comments in Congressional hearings.

 Even if we won’t be seeing a book for awhile, those interested in the story of Ocasio-Cortez will get a look at her story in Knock Down the House, a documentary about four Democratic women, Ocasio-Cortez included, who challenged incumbent Democratic members of Congress during the 2018 cycle.
-The film, which has been on the festival circuit throughout the year, will debut on Netflix May 1.
+The film, which has been on the festival circuit throughout the year, will debut on Netflix on May 1.